Quntem/spark/readme.md

         Text("demo")
     })

-    // You don't need to wait until the page is loaded, but it'xs recomended. window.addEventListener("load" => {
+    // You don't need to wait until the page is loaded, but it's recommended to do so. window.addEventListener("load" => {
         mainView.render()
     })